shanmugam-sekar/flickrphotos/README.md

 # flickrphotos
 you can search photos from flickr

+# Enviroment :-
+  XCode 10.2.1 used while developing.

 # Models :-
   Photo, PhotosList, FlickrPhotoSearchResponse - handled success and failure flickr responses.